 10. Who once stole Christmas?

-11. Which country was the first to use the tradition of Christmas trees?
+11. Which country first used Christmas trees?

-12. Who invented electric Christmas lights?
+12. Who helped popularize electric Christmas lights?

 13. The legend of Santa Claus is associated with which saint or monk?